alfonsomiguelcruz/pgc_btip_topone/README.md

 Nextclade is an online [web application](https://clades.nextstrain.org/) bioinformatics tool to align sequences and conduct phylogenetic analyses.
 It also has a CLI version found [here](https://docs.nextstrain.org/projects/nextclade/en/stable/user/nextclade-cli/installation/standalone.html), which performs the same functionalities as the web application version.
 Download the the latest version of the software based on your architecture (i.e. x86-64) and operating system.

 ### Required Libraries
-The list of libraries used by this project are listed in the `requirements.txt` file.
+The list of libraries used by this project are listed in the `requirements.yml` file.
+Before installing the libraries, create a [conda](https://docs.anaconda.com/miniconda/) environment.
 To install the libraries, use the command:

-`pip install -r requirements.txt`

-This command can be executed with or without an existing [conda](https://docs.anaconda.com/miniconda/) environment.
+`conda env create --name test --file=requirements.yml`

 ## Pipelines
 ### Goal 01: Is topology robust to noise and sparse genomic samples?